 Is a Mechanical license always required for a cover song distribution?

 Until a few years ago, it was required in all cases.
 That changed when the Mechanical License Collective (MLC) was formed in the US.
-The MLC is a non-profit organization that administers blanket mechanical licensing to eligible streaming platforms and pays royalties to all prospective rightsholders.
-So if all the conditions are met and you follow all the following rules, a mechanical license is not needed:
+The MLC is a non-profit organization that administers blanket mechanical licensing to eligible DSPs and pays royalties to all prospective rightsholders.
+So if all the conditions are met, and you follow all the following rules, a mechanical license is not needed:

 The cover version is a “faithful rendition” of the original song, meaning no changes in the melody or lyrics were made (minimal arrangement changes are allowed).